 Full-time doctoral students

 Full-time doctoral students' personal study and research plans are drawn up so as to complete the doctorate within four years from granting the right to pursue doctoral studies.
 Full-time doctoral students must be able to spend 80 % of their working hours to doctoral studies.

 Doctoral candidate applying a full-time status need to have a funding allocated to doctoral studies (e.g. project funding, personal grant or funding from employer).
 Typical full-time students are those who work at the department either with personal grant or receive funding from research project or those who work at a research institute or an enterprise.
 Those working outside Aalto University who wish to be full-time students must provide a document of the employers' approval for full-time doctoral studies (80 % of their working hours are dedicated to doctoral studies).

 Part-time doctoral students

-If the above criteria are not met, the student's mode of study is part-time.
+If the criteria for full-time doctoral studies are not met, the student's mode of study is part-time.
 The study plan of a part-time doctoral student is drawn up to serve doctoral studies that will last longer than four years but no more than eight years.

 A part-time doctoral student typically has a main occupation outside the School of Science which does not include scientific research for doctoral dissertation.